Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

       is forbidden, forbidden values found: [NET_RAW]])'
   ```

   The pods getting admitted are expected to be compliant to the PSS policy.
-In case the pods are not expected to be compliant, and require to be allowed, a PolicyException can be issued as described above.
+In case the pods are not expected to be compliant, and require to be allowed, a `PolicyException` can be issued as described above.
   If in case Enforce mode must be switched back to Audit mode, then this can be done by Redeploying the `cray-kyverno-policies-upstream` chart after setting the following in the `customizations.yaml`:

   ```yaml
   cray-kyverno-policies-upstream:
       pssFailureAction: Audit
   ```

-  You can redeploy the `cray-kyverno-policies-upstream` chart under the `platform` manifest by applying the above customzation and following the [Redeploying a Chart](../CSM_product_management/Redeploying_a_Chart.md) documentation.
+  You can redeploy the `cray-kyverno-policies-upstream` chart under the `platform` manifest by applying the above customization and following the [Redeploying a Chart](../CSM_product_management/Redeploying_a_Chart.md) documentation.

 ## Known issues